emschu/oerc/README.md

 1. Install the application with go and the following command `go install github.com/emschu/oerc@latest`

+2. Install a database.
+2.1 Option 1: Sqlite database (default) - this is the easiest way to get started, but could be limited in terms of performance.
+    - The SQLite database file is located at `~/.oerc.db`.
-2. Set up a PostgreSQL database (12+), configure a database with a user and start it.
+2.2 Option 2: Set up a PostgreSQL database (12+), configure a database with a user and start it.
     - The [development section](./DEVELOPMENT.md) contains a simple docker command to run a local database for development or testing.
 3. Run `oerc init`.
    - This will copy a sample configuration file to the path `~/.oerc.yaml` - if the file does not exist already.
    You have to change some of the values in order to get `oerc` to work, at least you have to replace `<db_name>`, `<db_user>`, `<db_password>` in the configuration file to reach the database you've configured in the previous step.
-4. Run `oerc fetch` for the first time and wait until the first program data is collected for you.
+4. Run `oerc fetch` for the first time and wait until the first program data is collected.
 5. Run `oerc server` to have a browser application at `http://localhost:8080/client` (the endpoint is configurable).
 6. Run `oerc search` to look for recommendations based on your self-defined keywords in the configuration.